Nevada Family Arrested After Viral Racial Incident in Virginia City

 They stated that after gathering all of the relevant evidence, they would examine each case separately.
 Based on the facts, they would then decide whether or not to conduct separate investigations.

-Aaron Ford, Nevada Attorney General and a Black man, made the following remark after the Nevada Family member Millers arrested:
+Aaron Ford, Nevada Attorney General and a Black man, made the following remark after the Nevada Family member Miller was arrested:

-Just recently, many people engaged in the Virginia City violence over the weekend got served with arrest warrants and detained in the local jail.
+Just recently, many people engaged in the Virginia City violence over the weekend were served with arrest warrants and detained in the local jail.

 I respect Sheriff Cullen and his officers for their prompt response to the situation that caused these outrages.
 And I appreciate all the calls, emails, and social media comments that show concern and oppose prejudice and discrimination.

-Unfortunately, my office has received reports of threats of violence meant toward Storey County residents and police enforcement.
+Unfortunately, my office has received reports of threats of violence aimed toward Storey County residents and police enforcement.

 While I appreciate the intense feelings surrounding this scenario, calmer heads must win.
 Any form of violent threat is unacceptable to me.